 About a year ago, I made cocoa macarons for the first time.
 They stuck to the silicone lining in my baking sheet, had hollow centers and no feet, and looked horrible.
 Filled with a chocolate frosting they had delicious flavor, which friends reassured me was the only metric.

 That’s why I’m the uglyducklingbakery, right?

 A month or so later I tried again with caramel buttercream-filled macarons.
 This time they baked through, but the centers were still hollow and they had no feet.

 I share these with you as proof that people aren’t always perfect on the internet.

 What was I doing wrong?
 Did I overbeat the egg whites?
 Fold them in too aggressively?
 Wait to long for a skin to develop?
-Oven too hot?
-Oven too cold?
+Was my oven too hot?
+Was my oven too cold?
 I gave up.
-There were so many other things to bake that didn’t frustrate me half as much.
+There are so many other things to bake that aren’t as frustrating.

 But then I joined the reddit challenge, and this week rolled around.
 I knew I would try again.
 I’m not the kind of person to give up, and I’m doing the reddit challenge to learn new baking skills.
 Never stop learning.

 A supportive friend recommended I join the Everything Macarons Facebook Group.
 You know how some groups are nominally about one thing, but everyone goes off topic?
 Not this one.
 Everything about Everything Macarons is … macarons.
 All macarons.
 All of the time.